YBogomolov/ybogomolov.github.io/_posts/2023-07-16-02-effect-handling-errors.md

 - *defects* — an unexpected error that we cannot recover from, such as running out of memory, or catching a `SIGKILL` signal;
 - *failure* — an error condition that represents a flaw in the program's logic, such as division by 0 or parsing a malformed JSON string.

-Effect deals only with the former, as tracking all defects is rather an impossible task.
+Effect deals only with the latter, as tracking all defects is rather an impossible task.
 So let's add to our mental model of Effect that its `E` channel is used to track only *failures*.
 However, there are methods of partial recovery from defects present in Effect runtime.

 # Reporting Failures